Bambi-Forest/PowerBI-and-Excel-Visualizations/README.md

 Hello, This is my Data Analytics journey for the Maven Analytics Business Intelligence Analyst Track and Personal Projects completed for Clients.
 - All Projects will be stored here :)

-[Project 1] Student Services Employer and Internship 2020-2022 fiscal year Insights
+[PowerPI: Project 1] Student Services Employer and Internship 2020-2022 fiscal year Insights

 [Clink Here to view Student Services Employer and Internship 2020-2022 fiscal year Insights Project](https://github.com/Bambi-Forest/PowerBI-and-Excel-Visualizations/blob/main/StudentServicesInsights.pdf)